Carlos19Castillo/hello-world/README.md

 # hello-world
-Hi, my name is Carlos and I'm currently learning hoe to use Github.
+Hi, my name is Carlos and I'm currently learning how to use Github.